 - ***SoulCycle ($$$) - Fast paced, candlelit cycling classes to the beat of DJ mixes makes these high-impact rides fun, energetic, but also expensive ($30/class excluding shoes).
 Multiple locations.

-- **Allure ($$/CP) - Located on mid-Wilshire, this dance studio is quite small and basic but the Twerkout class with Taisha is SO much fun!
+- **Allure ($$/CP) - LOCATION CLOSED - Located on mid-Wilshire, this dance studio is quite small and basic but the Twerkout class with Taisha is SO much fun!
 Learn the booty clap, booty pop, salt shaker and more as Taisha breaks it down with her funny sense of humor.
 P = street and metered parking NOTE: This studio has closed down and Taisha Monique now teaches out of Evolve studio (below)